Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 --force-new-deployment

-Learning Curve: Medium (Docker + ECS concepts)
+Learning Curve: Medium (Docker + ECS + building agent infrastructure)

 Security and Compliance

-AgentCore Runtime Security
+AgentCore Security

 - IAM-based access control

-- VPC support for private resources
+- VPC connectivity and PrivateLink support

 - Encryption at rest and in transit (managed by AWS)